Angelos: Komnenodoukas dynasty

+Later family

-Having re-established Byzantine control over Epirou and Thessaly in 1340, emperor Andronikos III Palaiologos appointed the pinkernes (cup-bearer) John Angelos, a nephew of megas domestikos John Kantakouzenos, to the governorship of Epirus.
+Having re-established Byzantine control over Epirus and Thessaly in 1340, emperor Andronikos III Palaiologos appointed the pinkernes (cup-bearer) John Angelos, a nephew of megas domestikos John Kantakouzenos, to the governorship of Epirus.
 John extended his rule to Thessaly in 1342, but died from the plague in 1348.
 Epirus and Thessaly were conquered by the Serbian ruler Stefan Dušan soon afterwards.

 Descendants of John Angelos continued to govern Thessaly under Simeon Uroš and John Uroš.
 John Uroš, the last Nemanjić, abdicated in favour of Alexios Angelos Philanthropenos, the kaisar of Thessaly.
 Alexios' brother Manuel Angelos Philanthropenos was the last Byzantine Greek ruler of Thessaly.

 After the Ottoman conquest of Thessaly in 1394, the Angeloi Philanthropenoi took refuge in Serbia.
 A grandson of either Alexios or Manuel, Mihailo Anđelović, served as an official at the court of Đurađ and Lazar Branković.
 Mihailo's brother Mahmud, captured in his infancy by Ottoman soldiers, was brought to Adrianople, where he converted to Islam.
 He later rose to the highest ranks of the Ottoman Empire, becoming beylerbey of Rumelia in 1451 and Grand Vizier in 1455.
 Thus, in the negotiations between Serb despot Lazar Branković and Mehmed II in 1457, the two sides were represented by the brothers Mihailo and Mahmud Anđelović.